The Ultimate Guide to Headless CMS

 Collaboration

 Collaboration tools include the possibility to communicate, assign tasks, and see what your colleagues have been doing in the CMS.
-Some of these features can easily be handled by third-party services like Slack and Google Docs, but if your team wants a close-knit editorial and collaborative experience, you might want to research their prevalence in any headless candidate.
+Some of these features can easily be handled by third party services like Slack and Google Docs.
+But if your team wants a close knit editorial and collaborative experience, you might want to research their prevalence in any headless candidate.

 Workflow

-Workflow is yet another feature that can go amiss when the authoring process only consists of a database.
+Workflow is another feature that can go amiss when the authoring process only consists of a database.
 However, a workflow is an invaluable tool for the digital team, letting them easily identify the status of each content item.

 Is it in draft mode, is it ready to be published, is it sent to review, or is it already published and all is well?
 Whether such information appears in the form of visual cues or textual statuses can be very different from vendor to vendor.
 As always, be sure to test any candidate thoroughly.

-Version history
+Version History

-Any Wikipedia editor knows that the ability to see the version history of an article and compare changes is both useful and time-saving.
+Any Wikipedia editor knows that the ability to see the version history of an article and compare changes is both useful and time saving.
 To quickly determine revisions and go forward or roll back in any content item is critical for a smooth and efficient editorial process.
 This feature is a must for the content team.

 Content Operations

 All of these features for improved authoring process support really culminate into one principle: Content Operations, or ContentOps.
 This is a content production principle detailing the step between strategy and delivery, integrating people, process, and technology.
-ContentOps takes the creation and management of content as seriously as developers create and review code.
+ContentOps takes the creation and management of content as seriously as developers who create and review code.

 contentops venn diagram